sf-wdi-22-23/modules-23/w03-intro-backend-with-express/d4-weekend-lab/work-plan.md

 ##Modify the existing microblog code.

+References:
+  * <a href="https://github.com/sf-wdi-22-23/modules/tree/master/w01-controlling-the-dom/d4_dusk_dom_events" target="_blank">DOM events lesson</a> for DOM events
+  *  <a href="https://github.com/sf-wdi-22-23/modules/tree/master/w03-intro-backend-with-express/d1-dawn-express-hello-world" target="_blank">Express Hello World</a> for templating
+  *  <a href="https://github.com/sf-wdi-22-23/modules/tree/master/w02-working-with-objects/d3-dusk-ajax" target="_blank">Giphy lab</a> and <a href="https://github.com/sf-wdi-22-23/modules/tree/master/w02-working-with-objects/d4-dusk-geoquakes" target="_blank">Geoquakes lab</a> for AJAX

 4. In your client-side JavaScript, check that you have an event handler for the new post form.
 Add one if needed.
 Also add an event handler for the delete buttons, if needed.
 For the delete buttons, use event delegation.
-That is, add the event listener to the document itself and use a selector to filter down which dom elements trigger it (an example is available in the <a href="http://api.jquery.com/on/#direct-and-delegated-events" target="_blank">jQuery `on` method documentation</a>, or the <a  href="https://github.com/sf-wdi-22-23/toEatly/blob/sprint-three/public/js/app.js" target="_blank">client-side code solution for toEatly sprint-three</a>.
+That is, add the event listener to the document itself and use a selector to filter down which dom elements trigger it (more info can be found in the <a href="http://api.jquery.com/on/#direct-and-delegated-events" target="_blank">jQuery `on` method documentation</a>).

 1. Add a template to your `index.ejs` to display the posts.
 You can put it in a separate `ul` from any seed data you're currently displaying, if you'd like to keep the seed data around a little longer.

 1. Add an AJAX request to each event handler.
 Your requests should use a RESTful route (HTTP verb + path).
 The request for your new post form should send along the data required.
+See some examples from <a href="http://api.jquery.com/jquery.ajax/#entry-examples" target="_blank"> the jQuery docs</a>.

 1. The request for your delete buttons probably doesn't have an id to use yet, since the posts on the front end only microblog didn't need an id.
 Update your HTML template in `index.ejs` and any HTML strings that create new posts in your client-side JavaScript so that each post has its id stored with it in the HTML.